 As much as you would like to give.
-We have spring and fall leagues, with matches every Sunday for six weeks.
-We travel during the summer for tournaments in other cities.
+We have spring and fall hurling leagues, with matches every Sunday for six (or more) weeks, and a summer Gaelic football league for five weeks.
+We travel during the summer and fall for tournaments in other cities.
 We participate in several festivals, recruiting events, and fundraisers throughout the year.
 If you can make it to any, we’ll be so glad to see you.

 How much are annual dues?

 Our dues structure offers a few different options.
 For general members, the annual fee is $20.
-If you’d like to play in the spring league, add $40.
-For the fall league, dues are another $40.
+If you’d like to play in the any of the leagues, add $40 for each.
 If you’re a student, the league fees are each $20.
 For any financial hardship cases, simply speak privately with a board member.

 This structure provides everyone the chance to vote, even if they don’t play in the leagues.
 Paid members can also travel to play in tournaments, even if they choose not to join league play.

 For a quick visual, just to keep things clear, a member who will not play in any league matches pays only $20 per year.
-A member who wishes to play in both the spring and fall leagues will pay the $20 general fee, plus two $40 fees, for a total of $100 for the year.
+A member who wishes to play in both the spring and fall hurling leagues will pay the $20 general fee, plus two $40 fees, for a total of $100 for the year.
+If you add Gaelic football, it’s $140 for the year.
 If that’s still not clear, blame the writer of this blog, who always preferred English over Math in school.

 Where can I get equipment when I’m ready to commit?

 This is a tricky one.
 See, because we play an Irish sport, the best equipment comes from Ireland, but we do have one American supplier.